Quick answer

 Even 15–20 minutes per day can dramatically improve a child's confidence.

-Why many children struggle with spoken English
+Why do many children struggle with spoken English?

 English is taught like a school subject